How Accurate Are Fitness Trackers? Why We Prefer Chest Straps

 Why do watches read on the top of the wrist when the pulse is on the underside?

-Wrist trackers use optical (PPG) sensors that shine light into the skin and detect changes in blood flow.
-They’re positioned on the top (dorsal) side of the wrist because it’s flatter and moves less when you flex your hand.
-That stability helps the sensor maintain consistent light contact and reduces motion noise.
+Wrist trackers use optical (PPG) sensors that shine light into the skin and detect blood-flow changes.
+They’re placed on the top because it’s flatter and moves less when you flex, helping maintain stable contact.
+The underside bends more and interferes with readings.
+A chest strap avoids this by measuring ECG signals directly.